Best Gaming Desktops

-In 2016, we relaunched our desktop PC reviews with a new test suite that includes 11 games and a plethora of hardware-intensive synthetic benchmarks.
+In 2016, we relaunched our desktop PC reviews section with a new test suite that includes 11 games and a plethora of hardware-intensive benchmarks.
 Since then, we've tested several gaming desktops of varying performance levels, form factor, and pricing.
-As it's harder to give awards based on value when it comes to custom-shop PCs, this article includes the majority of our award winners and some that may not have brought home honors, but still impressed us none the less.
+As it's harder to give awards based on value when it comes to custom-shop PCs, this article includes most of our award winners, plus some that may not have brought home honors, but still impressed us nonetheless.

 Best Gaming Desktop PCs